cassianoperin/CHIP8_GO/README.md

 ## TODO LIST

 1. Turn CPU into a function / core
-2. Starting with 640x480 (Mode:0) - Change to 800x600?
-3. Reduce binary size and create a new release
+2. Reduce binary size and create a new release
-4. Document GUI and that rewind mode is turned off by default
-5. Understand the speed difference in rewind and forward
-5. When Fullscreen on and off, need to change resolution to stabilize
+3. When Fullscreen on and off, need to change resolution to stabilize